glam-lab/degender-the-web/README.md

 Thanks to Kristen Peter Mork for sharing [Farhad Manjoo](https://www.nytimes.com/by/farhad-manjoo)'s essay.

+This work is supported by [Whitman College](https://www.whitman.edu/) and the Microsoft Chair in Computer Science.

 ## Contributing

 If you encounter a bug or think of a suggestion, please [create a GitHub issue](https://github.com/janetlndavis/degender-the-web/issues/new) with your request.